probaaho/quarks-network/README.md

 # quarks network
 This project aims to eradicate the shortcomings of existing secure private messaging.
-Quarks is an open network for secure, private and decentralized communication.
+Quarks is an open network for secure, private and distributed communication.
 Quarks network ensures
 - Non-repudiation
 - User's control over privacy
 - User's control over who will host their data